How Hyperscale Architecture Can Achieve Big Data Scalability

 Data storage and retrieval is further optimized with Riverbed’s proprietary data structures.
 With our NoSQL database, you can capture billions of transactions on less disk space than what is probably in your laptop right now, and quickly retrieve meaningful transaction data.
 On our own demo servers we’ve surpassed 2B transactions on less than 500 GB of disk.

 Riverbed has developed proprietary technology for capturing, storing and indexing very large data sets.
 Unlike other solutions, we capture every transaction across every tier with full detail—no sampling—along with systems metrics monitored at 1-second intervals.
-Riverbed’s approach has minimal overhead on the system being monitored and our hyperscale big data architecture allows you to store the non-aggregated raw data for analysis for as long as it is needed without overloading your storage resources.
+Riverbed’s approach has minimal overhead on the system being monitored, even in high throughput production environments benchmarked at 500M transactions/minute.
+As a result, we offer the most complete distributed tracing in the industry.
+In addition, our big data architecture allows you to store the non-aggregated raw data for analysis for as long as it is needed without overloading your storage resources.

 High precision data holds the key to trustworthy machine-automated analysis.
 Our big data captures all trends, corner cases, and anomalies which our analytics can then surface reliably to accurately map dependencies, resolve complex problems, and optimize performance.

 To learn more, read our whitepaper on “Why Big Data is Critical for APM” or try it for yourself in our sandbox.